 Draft FAQ – How Will Mutual Fund Settlement Dates Be Known?

-Because regulators aren’t requiring mutual funds to move to next-day (T+1) settlement as of May 27, 2024, how will advisors and clients know whether funds must be paid for two days after a purchase (on T+2 as they do now) or a day earlier (T+1), once T+1 becomes the mandatory standard settlement cycle for debt and equity on that date?
+Because regulators aren’t requiring mutual funds to move to next-day (T+1) settlement as of May 27, 2024, how will advisors and clients know whether funds must be paid for two days after a purchase (on T+2 as they do now) or a day earlier (T+1), once T+1 becomes the mandatory standard settlement cycle for debt, equity and ETFs trading in secondary marketrs on that date?

 How to communicate that some T+2 funds will not move to T+1 (and which funds these are), while other parts of the market will move to T+1, is still being worked out.
 As well, because the move to T+1 is optional for fund managers, individual firms may take different approaches to deciding which funds will move/not move to T+1, how to communicate this, and when.

-As background, there are mutual funds (and other securities) that do not settle on today’s standard T+2 cycle now (for example, they may settle on a T+3 or longer basis), however, these are proportionally few because at present the mandated standard securities settlement cycle in Canada is T+2 for all securities, including mutual funds, except the very small percentage that settle on a ‘special terms’ basis, i.e., on other than the standard cycle.
+As background, there are mutual funds (and other securities) that do not settle on today’s standard T+2 cycle now (for example, they may already settle on T+1 (90% T+2, 8% T+1, and 2% is T+3 or more settle on a T+3 or longer basis), however, these are proportionally few because at present the mandated standard securities settlement cycle in Canada is T+2 for all securities, including mutual funds, except the very small percentage that settle on a ‘special terms’ basis, i.e., on other than the standard cycle.
 The very large majority of funds, as well as debt and equity securities, have settled on the same cycle for decades, so clients have been able to sell an ETF, stock or bond, and buy a mutual fund – or vice versa — the same number of days after a transaction with no problems.
 But this is changing as of May 27, 2024.
 Starting on that day, dealers, advisors, and their clients will have to navigate a situation that, while occurring today, happens rarely enough as to be manageable.

 What are the implications of this one-day settlement mismatch for clients, advisors, fund managers, dealers, and their service providers?